Continuous Accounting: The New Age of Accounting

 1. Adapting the finance departments to a new way of accounting.

-Implementing change is always a challenge, especially when done in a department that has been trained for 10, 20, 3o years on how to properly perform accounting.
+Implementing change is always a challenge, especially when a department, trained for 10, 20, 3o years on how to properly perform accounting, does it.
 Larger companies would benefit from continuous accounting more than smaller companies, where new, younger, more adaptable people work.
 However, the disadvantage of switching from traditional accounting to this new automated technology is that the larger companies have employees that have worked as an accountant for 25+ years and aren’t as adaptable.

 2. Financial statements may not be as accurate.